yfletberliac/MERL/README.md

     git clone https://github.com/yfletberliac/MERL.git
     cd MERL
     ```
 - If you don't have TensorFlow installed already, install your favourite flavor of TensorFlow.
+Version `1.15.2` is preferred.
 In most cases,
     ```bash
     pip install tensorflow-gpu # if you have a CUDA-compatible gpu and proper drivers
     ```